-- Demand for Adult Social Care (ASC) continues to rise each year, people are living longer and there are more people living with long-term conditions, particularly dementia within residential and domiciliary care. - There are increasing numbers of young adults in transition to ASC with complex needs. - Care Market costs are increasing at a significant rate with workforce costs and recruitment being a challenge. - We are also seeing increased numbers of people with complex needs discharged from hospital or supported at home to prevent hospital admission. - The longer-term Covid legacy impact upon the availability and cost of care continues to be a challenge for our providers. - The increased complexity of the needs of some people who we continue to support in their own home. - Challenging workforce availability across health and social care. - Telford and Wrekin has an increasingly older population with the prevalence of age related conditions. - The length of stay of people in residential and domiciliary service has significantly increased over a number of years which has increased the demand on resources.
+- Demand for Adult Social Care (ASC) continues to rise each year, people are living longer and there are more people living with long-term conditions, complex needs particularly dementia within residential and domiciliary care. - There are increasing numbers of young adults in transition to ASC with complex needs. - Care Market costs are increasing at a significant rate with workforce costs and recruitment being a challenge and sustainability.
+In addition to this the recent announcement in the Autum Budget of increase of National Insurance contributions and Living Minimum Wage will have a significant cost pressure on the Provider Market and Community Voluntary Groups we support and likely to be a pressure on Council Budgets. - We are also seeing increased numbers of people with complex needs discharged from hospital or supported at home to prevent hospital admission. - The longer-term Covid legacy impact upon the availability and cost of care continues to be a challenge for our providers. - The increased complexity of the needs of some people who we continue to support in their own home. - Challenging workforce availability across health and social care.
+Especially with occupational Therapist roles. - Telford and Wrekin has an increasingly older population with the prevalence of age-related conditions. - The length of stay of people in residential and domiciliary service has significantly increased over a number of years which has increased the demand on resources. - One of the biggest challenges for the borough remains health inequalities.
+It is important to emphasise, though, that the health of the borough is improving overall, however for a number of key measures the health of the population is not as good as the national average.
+Health outcomes are poorest in our most deprived communities of the borough with key challenges including a lower life expectancy, higher rates of long-term illness and disabilities, high obesity rates and high rates of admissions to hospital for a variety of conditions.